Fairtrade and Green America’s shared mission of sustainable business

 4. Fairtrade empowers a business to ensure its supply chains reflect its business's mission and values.
 For example, founded in 1998, Divine Chocolate is the only Fairtrade chocolate company that is also co-owned by cocoa farmers.
 Kuapa Kokoo, a co-operative of over 85,000 cocoa farmers in Ghana, receives the largest share (44%) of Divine’s distributable profits.
 This gives the farmers more economic stability, as well as the increased influence in the cocoa industry itself.
 Fairtrade supports Divine’s mission is to grow a successful global farmer-owned chocolate company using the amazing power of chocolate to delight and engage while also bringing people together to create dignified trading relations, thereby empowering producers and consumers.

-5. Through the Fairtrade label, consumers have the power to hold business accountable.
+5. Through the Fairtrade label, consumers have the power to hold businesses accountable.
 The label means that all the ingredients in a particular product that can be Fairtrade are Fairtrade Certified.
-For consumers, this provides a clear, direct link to the international Fairtrade system, since products bearing the Mark have met the social, economic, and environmental criteria for ethical supply chains.
+For consumers, this provides a clear, direct link to the international Fairtrade system, since products bearing the Mark have met the social, economic, and environmental criteria for ethical supply chains and sustainable business.

 Celebrate Fair Trade Month with Green America This October